MHBauer/servicebroker/specs/sb/api.md

 <image src="images/v2services-new.png" width="960" height="720" style='background-color:#fff'>

-## <a id='api-version-header'></a>API Version Header ##

-Requests from the Cloud Controller to the broker contain a header that defines the version number of the Broker API that Cloud Controller will use.
-This header will be useful in future minor revisions of the API to allow brokers to reject requests from Cloud Controllers that they do not understand.
-While minor API revisions will always be additive, it is possible that brokers will come to depend on a feature that was added after 2.0, so they may use this header to reject the request.
-Error messages from the broker in this situation should inform the operator of what the required and actual version numbers are so that an operator can go upgrade Cloud Controller and resolve the issue.
-A broker should respond with a `412 Precondition Failed` message when rejecting a request.

-The version numbers are in the format `MAJOR.MINOR`, using semantic versioning such that 2.9 comes before 2.10.
-An example of this header as of publication time is:

-`X-Broker-Api-Version: 2.9`

-## <a id='authentication'></a>Authentication ##

-Cloud Controller (final release v145+) authenticates with the Broker using HTTP basic authentication (the `Authorization:` header) on every request and will reject any broker registrations that do not contain a username and password.
-The broker is responsible for checking the username and password and returning a `401 Unauthorized` message if credentials are invalid.
-Cloud Controller supports connecting to a broker using SSL if additional security is desired.

 ## <a id='catalog-mgmt'></a>Catalog Management ##

 The first endpoint that a broker must implement is the service catalog.